open-amt-cloud-toolkit/mps/docs/Local/overview.md

 # Build and Deploy Microservices Locally

-This section contains the instructions for deploying Active Edge's Management Presence Server (MPS) and Remote Provisioning Server (RPS) on a local development system.
+This section contains the instructions for deploying the Open AMT Cloud Toolkit's Management Presence Server (MPS) and Remote Provisioning Server (RPS) on a local development system.
 These Hello World deployment instructions detail how to install the microservices manually.

 [![Local Overview](../assets/images/ManualDeploymentWorkflow.png)](../assets/images/ManualDeploymentWorkflow.png)